-Fortune Brands Home & Security Retirement Savings Plan SCHEDULE H, LINE 4i - SCHEDULE OF ASSETS (HELD AT END OF YEAR) December 31, 2018 (Dollars in thousands)
+Fortune Brands Home & Security Retirement Savings Plan SCHEDULE H, LINE 4i - SCHEDULE OF ASSETS (HELD AT END OF YEAR) December 31, 2019 (Dollars in thousands)

-(b) (c) (e) Description and identity of issue, (d) Current (a) borrower, lessor or similar party Cost value Loans to participants - Interest rates ranging from 3.25% to 6.25% \$7,883
+(b) (c) (e) Description and identity of issue, (d) (Current (a) borrower, lessor or similar party Cost value Loans to participants - Interest rates ranging from 3.25% to 6.50% \$ 10,784 Indicates a party in interest to the Dlan

-\ Indicates a party-in-interest to the Plan.
+Indicates a party-in-interest to the Plan.

-\\ Cost information omitted for investments that are fully participant directed.
+^{} Cost information omitted for investments that are fully participant directed.